How to Avoid Mistakes with Less Than Truckload (LTL) Shipping

 If you’re a shipper and are new to LTL or less than truckload shipping, there are a few items you can do to reduce common mistakes made when setting up this type of shipment.
 Following these four basic rules will reduce stress, improve service, and can save your company a tremendous amount of money in the short and long-term.

-Make Sure You Understand Freight Classes
+Make Sure You Understand LTL Freight Classes

-Why this is so important: Freight classification and dimensions are critical to the accurate billing of and handling of LTL shipments.
+Freight classification and dimensions are critical to the accurate billing of and handling of LTL shipments.
 When mistakes are made in this segment, it can cause overbilling, increase shipment lead time, and cause other headaches to shippers.
 The shipper can control this issue 100% by having the right information and understanding the freight classes.

 Clarify Point of Delivery

 This one does not always fall on the shipper – but it’s something they should be proactive about clarifying.
 Knowing and verifying the point of delivery is another item that reduces errors.
-If you’re a shipper and a customer direct you to send a shipment to a certain location, don’t be afraid to verify with the customer that this area can receive an LTL shipment.
+If you’re a shipper and a customer directs you to send a shipment to a certain location, don’t be afraid to verify with the customer that this area can receive an LTL shipment.
 If you set up an LTL shipment and it’s not deliverable due to its location – the responsibility will often fall on the shipper.

 Be Proactive About Packaging

-Why this is so important: Proper packaging includes labeling your shipments correctly.
+Proper packaging includes labeling your shipments correctly.
 If a label comes off in transit, delays and sometimes, additional charges will be applied to the shipper.